Hello! Who are you and what business did you start?

 Advice for other entrepreneurs who want to get started or are just starting out?

 Do it.
 Keep your expenses low.
 Be flexible and open-minded to new opportunities and ideas.
 Don’t be afraid to fail.

 I have more failed business ideas than I care to remember!
 Also, don’t be too quick to quit your day job.

 If you have any questions or comments, drop a comment below!

 Chicken Armor® has provided an update on their business!

-7 months ago, we followed up with Chicken Armor® to see how they've been doing since we published this article.
+Over 2 years ago, we followed up with Chicken Armor® to see how they've been doing since we published this article.

 Discover the best strategies of successful business owners

 Join our newsletter and receive our handcrafted recap with the best insights shared by founders in Starter Story each week.